- Organization Name:AHA! Attitude. Harmony. Achievement.

 - Follow on Facebook:

 - Follow on Twitter:

-In 2016-17, in schools, we will work with the freshman classes of Carpinteria, San Marcos, and Santa Barbara High School, and youth at La Cuesta Continuation High School.
-Nine after-school groups (Guys’, two sections of Girls’ Group, Carpinteria High School After-School, two sections of Ally Leadership Training, Peace Builders On the Road, Creative Discoveries, Friday Music Group, Sing It Out), twice-yearly Parent Groups, once-weekly drop-in groups during school breaks, and twice-yearly Outdoor Days will also be offered.
-A total of 125 youth are served in out-of-school programs each year, and 3000+ are served in in-school programs, including AHA!
+In 2017-18, in schools, we will work with the freshman classes of Carpinteria, San Marcos, and Santa Barbara High Schools through our Freshman Ally program, 10th-12th graders and 8th graders at seven area middle and high schools through the AHA!
+Peace Builders program, and at 10 after-school groups and our 4-week summer program.
+We also offer twice-yearly Parent Groups, once-weekly drop-in groups during school breaks, and twice-yearly Outdoor Days.
+A total of 125 youth are served in out-of-school programs each year, 2500 in Freshman Ally, and 300 in AHA!
 Peace Builders.

 Although our freshman and after-school/summer (out-of-school) groups continue to be of tremendous value, we are especially excited about the way our AHA!
 Peace Builders programs have taken off.
 Educational research shows unequivocally that positive, welcoming campus culture is paramount for student well-being, achievement, and safety from bullying and violence.
 We developed this program as a grassroots effort to empower youth to transform their own school campuses to make them safe and welcoming for all.